LiLabAtVT/LiLabAtVT.github.io/index.md

   cta_url: "https://github.com/LiLabAtVT"
 excerpt: "We are driven by genomic data"
 intro:
-  - excerpt: 'Our research team focuses on developing computational tools for genome scale data analysis.
+  - excerpt: 'Our research focuses on developing computational tools for genome scale data analysis.
 The goal is to understand the connections between genotypes and phenotypes by developing computational algorithms that integrate large-scale data from genomics, transcriptomics, proteomics and metabolomics.'
 feature_row:
   - image_path: /assets/images/regulatory_network.jpeg
     alt: "placeholder image 1"